 Back when I was young, during the mid-seventies, it seemed Montreal was awash with Anglo/Irish Pubs.
-There’s still a good number of them today including Hurley’s, McKibbin’s , The Irish Embassy and the Old Dublin to name but a few, but when I was cutting my drinking teeth there was a circuit of pubs in the western downtown area.
+There’s still a good number of them today including Hurley’s, McKibbin’s , The Irish Embassy (sadly burned down) and the Old Dublin to name but a few, but when I was cutting my drinking teeth there was a circuit of pubs in the western downtown area.
 They all had similar décor; after all, there’s only so much variation you can have on the theme.
-There was lots of brass and not much plastic, easily cleaned concrete or tiled floors (no carpets, thanks), wood paneling and large tables for large groups (remember, this was a time when people bought drinks in “rounds” and managed to do so without having to mortgage their homes).
+There was lots of brass and not much plastic, easily cleaned concrete or tiled floors (no carpets, thanks), wood panelling and large tables for large groups (remember, this was a time when people bought drinks in “rounds” and managed to do so without having to mortgage their homes).
 The requisite dart boards, and very small stages, often just a raised area in the corner because floor space was at a premium.

 Not only was the appearance similar but the entertainment was pretty much the same, at least in style.
 Usually a duo playing what North Americans considered traditional Celtic pub songs including Farewell to Nova Scotia, Whiskey in the Jar and The Black Velvet Band (and I hope they got those seven old ladies out of the lavatory).
 The main house act played Thursday through Saturday nights but other acts filled in the rest of the week so there was never a night without live music.